opendocsg/slw-judgments-backfill/2017_SGHC_93/report.md

 _The law_

 165    The standard of care owed by the Bank to the Plaintiffs in performing due diligence on Fairfield Sentry is determined by reference to the steps a reasonable and competent private bank ought to have taken ( _Deutsche Bank (CA)_ at [72]).
-This is a common sense inquiry: “whether the reasonably prudent banker, faced with the same circumstances, would regard the course of action taken on the facts justifiable” ( _Yogambikai Nagarajah v Indian Overseas Bank and another appeal_ [1996] 2 SLR(R) 774 (“ _Yogambikai_ ”) _at [62]_ ).
+This is a common sense inquiry: “whether the reasonably prudent banker, faced with the same circumstances, would regard the course of action taken on the facts justifiable” ( _Yogambikai Nagarajah v Indian Overseas Bank and another appeal_ <span class="citation">[1996] 2 SLR(R) 774</span> (“ _Yogambikai_ ”) _at [62]_ ).

 166    The Bank’s obligations must necessarily be informed by the circumstances and prevailing industry standards at the material time ( _ie_ , before Madoff confessed to the fraud in December 2008).